 If you have ever heard of the oyster “R” rule, the first thing you should know is to forget it- this rule no longer applies.
 The R rule is old, the R rule is from the past, we no longer need the R rule!

 The ‘R’ rule stated that oysters should only be eaten in months than contain the letter ‘R’.
-So that means you should only be enjoying oysters in September, October, November, December, January, March and April.
+So that means you should only be enjoying oysters in September, October, November, December, January, February, March and April.
 What?!?
 That’s it??
 What if I want an oyster in July… How did this silly logic begin and make oysters off limits in the summer?

 While the ‘R’ rule may have had some merit once upon a time, oysters are pretty much always in season now.
-If you are still worried and dying to eat in oyster in June, ask Oysters XO if the oysters they have were commercially farmed or grown in the wild- commercial oysters are pretty safe from the ‘R’ rule.
+If you are still worried and dying to eat an oyster in June, ask Oysters XO if the oysters they have were commercially farmed or grown in the wild- commercial oysters are pretty safe from the ‘R’ rule.